Conclusion:

 1 Since many have undertaken to compile an account of the things accomplished among us, 2 just as they were handed down to us by those who from

-3 it seemed fitting to me as well, having investigated everything carefully from the
+the beginning were eyewitnesses and servants of the word, 3 it seemed fitting to me as well, having investigated everything carefully from the

-beginning, to write it out for you in an orderly sequence, most excellent Theophilus;
+beginning, to write it out for you in an orderly sequence, most excellent Theophilus; 4 so that you may know the exact truth about the things

 you have been taught. - Luke 1:1-4

 Along with Luke's, we will incorporate John's Gospel.
 It is his account upon which the belief is based, that there is a shortness of time between the Messiah's anointing and His attendance at the Passover which followed.
 This misunderstanding developed because John was very selective of the events he wished to include, and there can be a large space of time from one of his included events to the next.
 These large intervals must be searched for in order to be found - not generally a high priority for most people whose current view would become dishevelled by their discovery.
-Conditions such as this are not problems which hamper my research.
+Situations such as this are not problems which hamper my research.

 Our process will be to go through the chronological events of Jesus' Timeline, ranging from His anointing by the Holy Spirit at His baptism through to the first Passover of His ministry.
 One by one we will assign reasonable amounts of time to these various events given to us by Luke.
 The Question our process will answer is this: